kamranahmedse/laravel-censor/README.md

-# A middleware to censor words
+# A middleware to censor stuff in the view displayed to the user

 Please make sure to check back later.